Robert Kayanja

 Robert Kayanja is the founder and senior pastor of the Miracle Centre Cathedral, a megachurch in Kampala.
-He is also the founder and CEO of a Christian television channel, Channel 44 Television (Miracle Ltd).
+He also is the founder and CEO of a Christian television channel, Channel 44 Television (Miracle Ltd).

-Ministry and theology
+Ministry

-Robert Kayanja started the Miracle Centre as a papyrus reed structure, together with a few other young ministers.
+Kayanja started the Miracle Centre as a papyrus reed structure, together with a few other young ministers.
 Today it is among the region's largest church buildings, accommodating over 10,000 people.
 He is also overseer of the Miracle Bible College, the Never Again Children's project and the Kapeeka orphanage.
 He is the director of Miracle Television and a frequent speaker on Daystar Television Network.
 The church has also founded over 1,000 Miracle Centre churches across the country.

-Kayanja encourages his congregation to achieve wealth and serve their personal goals.
+Kayanja encourages his congregation to prosper and use their wealth to serve God and help others.

 He is the chairman of AfriAid.

-Kyanja is the vision bearer of the 77 Days of Glory, commonly known as the 77DOGs.